 - Place the rolls cut-side down on hot skillet and toast until nice and golden.
 Remove from heat and set aside.

-- To cook the vegetables, heat 1 tablespoon of oil in the same skillet you toasted the roll.
-When oil is hot, add the diced onion and bell peppers and cook until nice and soft, about 3 minutes.
+- When the oil is hot, add the diced onion and bell peppers, and cook until they are nice and soft, about 3 minutes.
 Transfer onto a small plate.

 Notes